smoothlancer/magento_iways_pppfix/README.md

 When Paypal sends IPN messages for transactions(e.g. refunds) referencing orders payed with Paypal Plus the following exception is thrown:

-'Exception' with message 'Method "iways_paypalplus_payment" is not available. app/code/core/Mage/Paypal/Model/Ipn.php:187
+'Exception' with message 'Method "iways_paypalplus_payment" is not available in app/code/core/Mage/Paypal/Model/Ipn.php:187

 This module just adds the payment method "iways_paypalplus_payment" to the standard